Kn0wledqe/rbx-classify/README.md

     local button =  Instance.new("TextButton")

-    self:markDisposable(button) -- this button will now be destroyed when the class is destroyed
+    self:_markTrash(button) -- this button will now be destroyed when the class is destroyed

     return  self
 end